unclebrod/ReviewsByGenre/README.md

 * Amazon EC2

 # Looking Forward
-There are many directions to go from here, both with the data I've collected and with other data from Metacritic that I did not.
 I'm particularly interested in knowing if there are different inferences we can draw between user and critic scores.
-Metacritic assigns scores by taking critic reviews and assigning a number that is specific to their system - users provide scores between 0 and 10.
+Metacritic assigns scores by taking critic reviews and assigning a number that is specific to their system (you can read more about it [here](https://www.metacritic.com/faq#item11) - users provide scores between 0 and 10.
 Given this discrepancy, I wonder if there are material differences between the two (are they the same in the aggregate, or do users tend to be harsher/lenient?)

 As I grow my skills, I'd like to return and look more specifically at user reviews and their associated comments.
 I believe I can gather real insights using natural language processing to see how comments vary across the range of reviews.